aiokitchen/aiomisc/docs/source/entrypoint.rst

 entrypoint
 ==========

-In generic case the entrypoint helper creates event loop and cancels already running coroutines on exit.
+In the generic case, the entrypoint helper creates an event loop and cancels already running coroutines on exit.

 .. code-block:: python